flutter/website/src/docs/get-started/codelab.md

     +  english_words: ^3.1.0
     ```

- 2. While viewing the pubspec in Android Studio's editor view,
+ 2. While viewing the `pubspec.yaml` file in Android Studio's editor view,
     click **Packages get**.
 This pulls the package into
     your project.
 You should see the following in the console: